martonmegyeri/minesweeper/README.md

-# minesweeper-react
+# minesweeper

-Minesweeper game based on React.
+A simple but fun minesweeper game you can play in your browser!